ietf-wg-nmop/IETF-Meetings/119/agenda.md

 # Issues Related to Deployment/Usage of YANG Topology Modules (25 min)

 Goals:
-* Assess whether there is an issue to be solved.
+* Clarify the problem to be solved
-* If so, is NMOP the right place for this work?
+* Next step: how to structure this work?

 ## Problem Space and Modeling Issue of the Digital Space (15 min)